giulioscampos/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 Noteworthy on figure 1 is that the signals marked with number three are 3-dimensional while those marked with number one are coming from the calculated magnitude (an one-dimensional number).

-As we can see, we have thirty-three measures for each activity a volunteer took.
+As we can see, we have `thirty-three` signals measures for each activity a volunteer took.

 `FIGURE 1`